Why Family Trees?

 Currently, my thinking is to have a number of fairly simple family trees generated “manually” in Word.
 These provide more detail of the various branches of the family shown in this summary family tree.

-So far, I have gathered enough information to document six family branches – Drew, Redfern/Redfin, Parkin, Lander, Cirket and Bowler.
-For two of the branches, Nolan and Hurst, I don’t have enough information to draw a family tree.
-So, for these, I have recorded the information I have as a narrative.
+So far, I have gathered enough information to document seven family branches – Drew, Redfern/Redfin, Parkin, Lander, Cirket, Bowler and Hurst.
+For the Nolan branch, I don’t have enough information to draw a family tree.
+So, for this, I have recorded the information I have as a narrative.